Get Organized: Manage Your Medical Bills and Doctor Visits

 - Appeal rejected claims

 - Work out problems with providers and health insurance

 Claims assistants often charge an hourly or yearly fee.
 The cost can vary.

 Organize Doctor Visits

-It is your primary care provider's job to coordinate your care and keep your records well-organized.
-This is a good place to start.
-Obtain a copy of your medical records from your primary care provider and create your own health journal.
-In your health journal, write down the dates and other relevant information about any illnesses, injuries, hospitalizations, surgeries, or allergies you have had.
-In addition, include the medications you are taking and your family’s history of diseases or conditions.
+Your primary care doctor coordinates your care and keeps records.
+This is a good place to get a copy of your medical records.
+From there, create your own health journal.
+In your health journal, write down dates and information about: